eISSN: 3049-0677

 Licensing and Copyright Policy

-PhytoTalks is an open access journal committed to the free dissemination of scholarly knowledge.
+PhytoTalks is an open-access journal committed to the free dissemination of scholarly knowledge.

 Licensing Options:

-Permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+This permits use, sharing, adaptation, and reproduction in any medium, provided appropriate credit is given to the original author(s) and source.

 Copyright: